Two years ago Christmas Eve, I received a log cabin in Maine, a day at a spa and a vacation in Italy.

 We’re back to buying a few gifts this year, primarily for the pitter-patter of little feet.
 Try explaining fantasy gifts to the preschool crowd.
 Gift giving can be a source of angst, but what’s a holiday without some temporary insanity?

 My mother used to keep a tally to make sure things were even at Christmas.
 I was puzzled by her compulsion and thought her scorecard was completely unnecessary, yet here I sit with an Excel spreadsheet open before me.
+I’ve got books, games and even managed to get some custom bobbleheads.
+I think the kids will love anything I get them really, although I think this year the bobbleheads will be their favourite gift from me.
+Each bobblehead looks exactly like them and I’m hoping that they’ll make a little puppet show for me.

 Nobody has ever played that “you like him best” card, nor can I imagine any of them doing so, but maybe it’s because I’ve kept things even by keeping a tally over the years.
 And if I hadn’t kept a tally, maybe things wouldn’t have been even and, well, it’s all a vicious cycle.